Public law: Theoretical distinction between private and public law

 The subjection theory focuses on explaining the distinction by emphasizing the subordination of private persons to the state.
 Public law is supposed to govern this relationship, whereas private law is considered to govern relationships where the parties involved meet on a level playing field.
 However, some areas commonly considered private law also imply subordination, such as employment law.
-Moreover, legal proceedings wherein the State is a party may undermine the totality of the State's authority, and the degree to which private persons are subordinate to the State, if a Court finds in favor of a non-State party (see Carpenter v.
+Moreover, legal proceedings wherein the State is a party may undermine the totality of the State's authority, and the degree to which private persons are subordinate to the State if a Court finds in favor of a non-state party (see Carpenter v.
 United States, for example).

 The subject theory is concerned with the position of the subject of law in the legal relationship in question.
 If it finds itself in a particular situation as a public person (due to membership in some public body, such as a state or a municipality), public law applies, otherwise it is private law.

 A combination of the subjection theory and the subject theory arguably provides a workable distinction.
 Under this approach, a field of law is considered public law where one actor is a public authority endowed with the power to act unilaterally (imperium) and this actor uses that imperium in the particular relationship.
-In other words, all depends whether the public authority is acting as a public or a private entity, say when ordering office supplies.
+In other words, it all depends on whether the public authority is acting as a public or a private entity, say when ordering office supplies.
 This latest theory considers public law a special instance.

 There are areas of law that do not seem to fit into either public or private law, such as employment law – parts of it look like private law (the employment contract) while other parts look like public law (the activities of an employment inspectorate when investigating workplace safety).

-The distinction between public and private law might purely academic, but it also affects legal practice.
-It has bearing on the delineation between competences of different courts and administrative bodies.
-Under the Austrian constitution, for example, private law is among the exclusive competences of federal legislation, whereas public law is partly a matter of state legislation.
+The distinction between public and private law has a bearing on the delineation between the competencies of different courts and administrative bodies.
+Under the Austrian constitution, for example, private law is among the exclusive competencies of federal legislation, whereas public law is partly a matter of state legislation.